 What makes it so popular?
 The fact that it is more durable than marble makes it a good choice for kitchen counters.
-And because granite comes in a wide range of colors, it appeals to most people.
+And because granite countertops come in a wide range of colors, they appeal to most people.
 In fact, granite is the most sought-after choice of countertop material.
 The color choices of black pearl and absolute black are widely popular among consumers for use in the bathroom and kitchen, on floors and walls and counters as well.

 What are its primary characteristics?
 It comes in a wide range of colors, and a wide range of edge treatments are also available.
 Compared to marble, it offers a more uniform pattern is more sturdy.

 What are its pros?
-It is durable, acid-resistant, moisture-resistant and scratch-resistant.
-Also, it comes in a wide range of colors.
+Granite countertops are durable, acid-resistant, moisture-resistant and scratch-resistant.

 Its cons?
 It absorbs oils fast, and the lighter colors show stains more than darker ones.